csommerl/js120/lesson1/lesson1_notes.md

 Purpose of encapsulation:
 1. It ensures that you don't perform an operation suited for one type of data on another type of data for which it is unsuited.
+   - That would occur if when a function is defined outside an object, and it is passed data of an incorrect type.
+   - Example...

 2. It provides a **public interface** for interacting with objects, and it hides and restricts access to implementation details, thereby preventing objects from being changed through improper channels.
    - JavaScript does *not* officially/formally/syntactically support access restrictions.